venamax/dataincubator/spark/README.md

 Let's see how good a Word2Vec model we can train using the tags of each StackOverflow post as documents.
 Use Spark ML's implementation of Word2Vec to return a list of the top 25 closest synonyms to "ggplot2" and their similarity score in tuple format ("string", number).

+## K-means (ungraded)
+From your trained Word2Vec model, pass the vectors into a K-means clustering algorithm.
+Create a plot of the sum of squared error by calculating the square root of the sum of the squared distances for each point and its assigned cluster.
+For an independent variable use either the number of clusters k or the dimension of the Word2Vec vectorization.